rtiangha/qubes-linux-kernel/README.md

 VERY experimental.
 Adds patches from the [Linux Hardened](https://github.com/copperhead/linux-hardened) project, plus various patches from the [LKML](https://patchwork.kernel.org/project/LKML/list/) that address the Meltdown/Spectre issue until official fixes are merged upstream (and maybe other issues too that are discovered over time).
 Could break at any moment (or not even compile??); provided as-is for anyone that wants to play around with it, with no guarantees of support.
 Will need a Retpoline enabled compiler to fully take advantage of all of the security features offered by Retpoline (Currently gcc 7.3 out now and 8.1 to be released in March).

-**Current Status**:  Retpoline patches are now included upstream.
-IBRS patches removed until upstream sorts out how they actually want to proceed with implementation.
+**Current Status**:  Retpoline patches for Spectre v2 mitigations are now included upstream.
+Proposed IBRS/IBPB patches added.
 Proposed Spectre v1 mitigations from kernel 4.16 added.
-Boots and compiles successfully using a standard Fedora 25 build environment.
+Compiles and boots successfully using a standard Fedora 25 build environment.

 **Backporting Retpoline-enabled GCC to Fedora 25**